 K.A.
 (Kelly) Barson earned an MFA in Writing for Children and Young Adults from Vermont College of Fine Arts.
-She and her husband live in Jackson, Michigan, surrounded by kids, grandkids, unruly dogs, a cat, and too many pairs of shoes.
+She and her husband live in Jackson, Michigan, surrounded by kids, grandkids, unruly dogs, spoiled cats, and too many pairs of shoes.
 She feels most like herself when her hair is purple.

 As you can tell from the picture on the right, I've always loved curling up with a good book.
 I've always liked to write too, but never imagined that I could actually do it for a living.
 It seemed presumptuous.
 I mean, seriously, getting paid to do something as fun as writing?
 Work was supposed to be hard and boring, right?